shenghsi/notes/vim.md

 {       # [count] paragraphs backward.  exclusive motion.
 }       # [count] paragraphs forward.  exclusive motion.

-[m      # cursor N times back to start of member
-]]      # [count] sections forward or to the next '{' in the first column.
+[m      # cursor N times back to start of member function ]]      # [count] sections forward or to the next '{' in the first column.
 When used after an operator, then also stops below a '}' in the first column.  exclusive Note that exclusive-linewise often applies.
 ][      # [count] sections forward or to the next '}' in the first column.  exclusive Note that exclusive-linewise often applies.
 [[      # [count] sections backward or to the previous '{' in the first column.  exclusive Note that exclusive-linewise often applies.